Doctorate of Veterinary Medicine

 Students accepted to both programs will spend year one attending the College of Management’s MBA program full time.
 During August before their 1st semester, students will attend the MBA Full-time Orientation.
-Then students will complete most of the required courses for the MBA Program during Year 1.
+Students will then complete most of the required courses for the MBA Program during Year 1.

-All Dual Degree students will work with an MBA Advisor on developing a plan to meet their MBA requirements.
+All Dual Degree students will work with an MBA Advisor to develop a plan that meets their MBA requirements.

-At minimum, students must complete 42 credit hours for the MBA program.
-Of those hours, 30 must be unique to the MBA Program and can not be used toward any other degree and 12 hours can be shared with the DVM requirements.
+At a minimum, students must complete 42 credit hours for the MBA program.
+Of those hours, 30 must be unique to the MBA Program and can not be used toward any other degree, while you can share the remaining 12 hours with the DVM requirements.

 - Core Classes: 20 Hours